rebelsky/sams-assorted-musings-reflections/_sketchbook2019.md

 supporting each other, etc.).
 The second was simply saying something like "You're just naturally a caring person and students can tell".

-1. When Sam worked too much at UofC.

 1. External reviews.
 Why do I keep getting asked?
 And why aren't there "best practices" documents floating around?

 1. All Things Grinnell T-Shirt.
-See deskop.
+See desktop.

 1. Gordo.